Spark Amp Lovers

 Klon KTR

-Finnegan redesigned the Centaur as the Klon KTR, released in 2014.
+In 2014, Finnegan released a redesigned version, the Klon KTR.
 His goal was to create a straightforward design that could be built by a contracted manufacturing firm and would be easy to repair, among other considerations, while preserving the Centaur sound.[1]
 The Klon KTR took two years to design and sold for $269.[1]
 It bears the text: "Kindly remember: The ridiculous hype that offends so many is not of my making."[1]

 Other pedals

-The Centaur has inspired numerous clones by different manufacturers.[1]
+Numerous manufacturers have created Klon clones.[1]
 Finnegan expressed skepticism that they could replicate the sound, due to factors including the rarity of the Centaur's germanium diodes.[1]
-He said they damaged his product's reputation and that clones disincentivize engineers from creating innovative products.[1]
+He said the clones damaged his product's reputation and disincentivize engineers from creating innovative products.[1]

 References